uriel1998/docker-music-streaming/README.md

 docker-rompr
 =================

+I'm working to add streaming and mpdq to this; NOT production ready AT ALL

 Docker Container to run a Rompr (https://fatg3erman.github.io/RompR/) instance.

 The Image is a multi-platform build for armv7 (Raspberry Pi, Odroid etc.) and x86 achitecture (amd64).